 Cocking is a small village in the South Downs National Park, about three miles south of Midhurst in the county of West Sussex.

-The centre of the village is roughly where the Blue Bell village pub/hub lies; beside the main A286.
+The centre of the village is roughly where the Blue Bell village pub/hub and the Post Office lie; on opposite sides of the main A286 highway.

-The village nestles beneath Cocking Down over which the A286 runs south for 8 miles to Chichester, the local cathedral city and county town and north for 2 miles to Midhurst, heart of the South Downs National Park.
+The village nestles beneath Cocking Down over which the A286 runs south for 8 miles to Chichester, the local cathedral city and county town and north for 3 miles to Midhurst, heart of the South Downs National Park.
 The South Downs Way runs along the ridge of the Downs above Cocking on its route from Eastbourne in East Sussex to Winchester in Hampshire.
 Hikers and cyclists beating that long distance path can drop down Cocking Hill into the village to see the fascinating History Column and 11th Century Church.
-Whilst there they can refresh themselves at the Post Office or Moonlight Cottage Tea Rooms.
-They may also simply want to visit Cocking 'just because it's there'.
+Whilst in Cocking they can refresh themselves at the Post Office or Moonlight Cottage Tea Rooms.
+They may also simply want to visit our village ‘just because it’s there’.